Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Deep Learning-based Data Hiding Techniques

 There are also further variations of the GAN framework, including Wasserstein GANs (WGANs) and CycleGANs.
 The CycleGAN architecture is useful for image-to-image translation, and includes two generative and two discriminative models.
 The primary benefit of CycleGANs is that the model can be trained without paired examples.
 Instead, the first generator generates images from domain~A, and the second from domain B, where each generator takes an image from the other domain as input for the translation.
 Then, discriminator A takes as input both images from domain~A and output images from generator A, and determines whether they are real or fake (and vice versa for discriminator B).
 The resulting architecture is highly useful for translating between images.
-A simple diagram of a CycleGAN framework used for data hiding can be found in Figure \ref{fig:diagram3}.